 WHAT IS IT?

-Students undertake or assist in projects and productions of audio, visual, theatrical or other forms of performance under the supervision of a U of T faculty or staff member.
-These opportunities are not partnered, students engage with their course instructor and peers to complete their performance or artistic production.
+Students undertake or assist in projects and productions of audio, visual, theatrical or other forms of performance under the supervision of a U of T faculty or staff member or through a co-curricular opportunity.
+These opportunities are not partnered, students engage with their course instructor, faculty advisor, and/or peers to complete their performance or artistic production.
 Experiences that take place in partnership with an external organization should be classified as organization-partnered experience.

 IMPORTANT CONSIDERATIONS